Comprehensive Cancer Care

 Types of Stomach Cancers

-- Adenocarcinoma: Adenocarcinoma is a glandular tumor that can occur where the esophagus and stomach meet, or within the stomach itself.
-This type of stomach cancer makes up nearly 95 percent of stomach cancers
+- Adenocarcinoma: Adenocarcinoma is a glandular tumor that can occur anywhere along the esophagus (food pipe) or stomach.
+This type of stomach cancer makes up nearly 95 percent of stomach cancers.

 - Gastrointestinal stromal tumor (GIST): GISTs fall under the sarcoma family and make up only around 1 percent of stomach cancers.
 They begin in cells called interstitial cells of Cajal.
 Some GISTs can be noncancerous.

 - Lymphoma: A cancer of immune system tissue, lymphomas can sometimes occur in the stomach wall.
-People can be predisposed to lymphoma of the stomach by infections like Helicobacter pylori, also known as H. pylori.
+People can be predisposed to stomach lymphoma by infections like Helicobacter pylori, also known as H. pylori.

-- Carcinoid tumor: Carcinoid tumors form from stomach cells responsible for producing hormones.
+- Neuroendocrine tumor: Gastric neuroendocrine tumors form from stomach cells responsible for producing hormones.
 The tumors can mimic those hormone-producing cells, releasing lower levels of hormone-like substances.

 Contact Us